lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Float

 #### Description
-The calculated step is multiplied with this number before added to the positions
+The calculated step is multiplied by this number before being added to the positions

 #### Default
 1.0